- Management Team

 Downside Abbey, Bath, Somerset, The Bededictine Abbey Church:- An order has been placed for work to be undertaken on the two bells in the Abbey's Bell Tower.
 The smaller of the two, the "monastery bell", is to have its electromagnetic hammer replaced, together with a new programmable controller unit and its surrounding supporting steelwork will be restored.
 Great Bede, the abbey's 5 ton bourdon bell, will be rehung in the tower on a massive new cast iron headstock designed for slow swing chiming.
 It's other fittings will modified as necessary to fit the new headstock, and it will also have its side tolling hammer overhauled and its electrical controls upgraded.
 A new programmable unit will be supplied and fitted.
 (Update:- Our engineers have begun the restoration work to the supporting steelwork.
 The casting of the headstock will not take place until 2017)

 Kirkham, Lancashire, St Michael's Parish Church:- The PCC of this church has placed an order for a major restoration project to be undertaken.
 The existing 1846 Charles Mears eight (tenor 20 cwts) will be removed from the tower, together with its bell frame and all fittings.
 A new ring of ten bells (tenor 17 cwts) will be created using the largest four bells from the redundant chime at Porth, Glamorganshire (Taylors 1935), and casting six new treble bells to match these.
 A new cast iron and galvanised steel bell frame will be manufactured, together with all new bell fittings, and the new ring will then be hung for ringing.
-(Update: Old bell installation has been removed from tower, and bells transported to Loughborough - bells due to be cast 15th May 2017.)
+(Update: Old bell installation has been removed from tower, and bells transported to Loughborough.
+Work on the new bell frame has begun with the casting of the massive "H" frames in our Foundry - this will take some weeks.
+New bells due to be cast 15th May 2017.)

 Australia, Rosemeadow, NSW, The R C Church of Our Lady Help of Christians:- A contract has been placed for a new light ring of eight bells (Tenor 5 cwts in the key of C).
 Four new bells (Nos 2,3,4,& 7) will be cast to match four existing harmonically tuned bells that have been stored at our Foundry.
 New fittings will be manufactured for all eight bells, and a bellframe design will be supplied to Ron Shepherd, who will manufacture it locally and install the bells.

 Castle Bromwich, West Midlands, St Mary and St Margaret:- An order has been placed to remove this 1952 Gillett & Johnston 10cwt ring of six from the tower, together with bellframe and fittings.
 A new single tier cast iron and galvanised steel bellframe for eight bells will be manufactured, together with two new trebles to G & J profiles.
 New ringing fittings will be produced for all eight bells, and the new and restored bells will then be hung back in the tower.
 This project has been part funded by the Heritage Lottery Fund.
 (Update:- New trebles were cast to G & J profiles on 21st September - they have been fettled and tuned.
-Work to remove the old ring started 25th February 2017.)
+Existing ring of six with fittings and frame have been removed and are at Loughborough.)

 Now fettled and tuned, Castle Bromwich's new trebles - lovely castings.